House of Hope History

 The Golden Gate Center for Enrichment, in partnership with the Martin County Board of County Commissioners, opened in 2017.
 The Center, located in the historic Golden Gate building, was the agency’s first dedicated enrichment program space with free classes and programs for all ages centered on health and nutrition, education, job readiness, computer access, the arts and more.
 Two more Centers have been added since.
 Part of the Jensen Beach Service Center was converted to enrichment space in 2021, and in 2023 the KinDoo Family Center for Enrichment in Indiantown was passed on to House of Hope to continue the work of its founders.

 In 2017, House of Hope made a concerted effort to focus on the quality of food being distributed in its pantries to combat the higher rates of diet-related chronic illness in low-income communities.
 With the goal of providing more fresh, healthy produce and educating folks about the benefits of healthy habits, House of Hope planted its first nutrition education garden behind the Golden Gate Center for Enrichment.
 Since then, gardens have been added at Banner Lake, East Stuart and the YMCA in Stuart.
 An innovative Traveling Garden was added in 2021 to bring nutrition programs to area residents who could not access the in-ground gardens.
-The nutrition and gardening education program now reaches nearly 5,000 children and adults each year teaching the benefits of healthy habits and growing food at home.
+The nutrition and gardening education program now reaches over 8,100 children and adults each year teaching the benefits of healthy habits and growing food at home.

 To meet the increasing demand for produce, the dream of Growing Hope Farm became a reality in 2018.
 The farm is on land generously provided by the Dawson family next to their produce market in Palm City.
 Every year since it was started, the farm has successfully added infrastructure.
-Today there is over 65,000 cubic feet of hydroponic greenhouse growing space, a 70 tree orchard, and in-ground crops.
+Today there is over 92,000 cubic feet of hydroponic greenhouse growing space, a 70 tree orchard, and in-ground crops.
 A state of the art packing facility opened on site in 2023.
-In 2024, an additional greenhouse will be added to the footprint, all to support the concept of better health and nutrition as a means to achieve stability for the families that House of Hope serves.
+In early 2024, an additional greenhouse was added to the footprint, all to support the concept of better health and nutrition as a means to achieve stability for the families that House of Hope serves.

 House of Hope is committed to collaborating with community partners and supporters to continue to add and expand programs to address common obstacles that individuals face when trying to become financially stable.
-In addition to serving clients through its four pantries, the agency has become the largest food bank in Martin County, distributing over 600,000 pounds of food annually to 30 nonprofit soup kitchens, shelters, smaller pantries, youth programs and more.
+In addition to serving clients through its four pantries, the agency has become the largest food bank in Martin County, distributing over 627,000 pounds of food annually to 30 nonprofit soup kitchens, shelters, smaller pantries, youth programs and more.
 Clients have access to both a Workforce Coordinator, who is dedicated to helping them along the path toward securing living wage employment, and a Housing Coordinator, who is available to help them find pathways to safe, affordable housing in the area.
 Enrichment programs continually evolve to meet the needs of the communities they serve.

 The current leadership team and board of directors recently launched their new strategic plan to continue to empower residents to overcome hunger and hardship.
 House of Hope is the leading safety net service provider in the region, and a cutting edge, national model on how to combat poverty.